rails/rails/README.md

 - Strip Download of its resposibilities and delete class
 - Proper logging
-- Convert MirrorSite to use threading
+- Convert MirrorService to use threading
 - Read metadata via Marcel?
 - Copy over migration to app via rake task
-- Add Migrator to copy/move between sites
+- Add Migrator to copy/move between services
 - Explore direct uploads to cloud
 - Extract VerifiedKeyWithExpiration into Rails as a feature of MessageVerifier